So now you want to learn snowboarding, you want to enjoy this very cool sports? Great!

 Just do as much as you can to protect yourself from injuries.
 And do keep in mind that protection gears are not for beginners only, you should always wear your protection gears even you are improving well.

-Let me tell you a very exciting news — you can go really fast with your board when you are very good at your riding.
+Let me tell you a piece of very exciting news — you can go really fast with your board when you are very good at your riding.
 45-55 km per hour (about 30-35 miles per hour) is nothing uncommon!
 Trust me dear, you do really want to get yourself some protection with this speed.

 By the way, the world record of the fastest snowboarder is Edmond Plazczyk from Swiss, with a speed of 203 kph (126 mph) in hard boots at Vars in April 2013!
 Watch this exciting video for yourself: